christianfosli/msteams-notify-with-sound/README.md

 * Run with `RUST_LOG=Debug msteams-notify`

-  * This runs the msteams-notify binary we installed on the previous step.
+  * This runs the msteams-notify binary we installed on the previous step (assuming ~/.cargo/bin is available in your $PATH).
     You can also use standard cargo commands like `cargo run` to run it straght from the repo without "installing" it first.

 * OR Run it in the background automatically with systemd: